QMSS-G5063-2023/Group_A_Carbon-Emission/README.md

 | Weiwen Dai | wd2366@columbia.edu |

 ## Data Description
-There are 9 datasets used
+There are 9 datasets used:

 | Info                  | Description |
 |-------------------------------|-------------|